isomerpages/pmo-nccs/_singapores-climate-action/3d-water-resource-management.md

 Source: Climate Change & Singapore: Challenges.
 Opportunities.
 Partnerships.

 **Our Resilient Water Resources**
-NEWater and desalinated water are not dependent on rainfall, and can be used to supplement water from local reservoirs in an extended dry spell.
-NEWater and desalinated water will meet 70 per cent of Singapore's water demand by 2030.
+NEWater and desalinated water are not dependent on rainfall, and have become increasingly important water sources that can strengthen Singapore’s water security especially in the face of climate change.

-The capacity for these two sources of water will be further increased to meet up to 80 per cent of our water demand by 2060.
+PUB is committed to ensuring a diversified and sustainable water supply through our Four National Taps and build up our water production capacities, including NEWater and desalinated water, to meet future water demand which will inexorably increase.